zzertexx/GPS-Tracker/README.md

 4. github.com/AndruPol/nrf52832-recover - setup programmer
 5. Push firmware into nRF52832

-## Firmware
+## Feautures
+* Button to Sleep/Wake
+* LED indicator of work status
+* BLE advertising for future app
+* Send location data to personal Google Sheet
+* Charge with Type-C
+* Compatible with lots of watch straps

-In current version, software may have significant bugs, improper code, not enough features, but I will edit/fix as I get hardware to debug
+> In current version, software may have significant bugs, improper code, not enough features, but I will edit/fix as I get hardware to debug

 ## 4-layer PCB
 **Built in KiCad 10.99 night build**